nandowastaken/Amazing-Graph/Flexbox/Tutorial (En).md

 ## Introduction

 The following tutorial teaches you how to create this landing page.
+Oh, you don't know what a landing page is?
+Basically, it is the first page that shows up when you enter in a site, it tells you exactly what the site is.

 What do you need to know before: